moodle/devdocs/docs/apis/subsystems/form/advanced/repeat-elements.md

  * @param int $addfieldsno how many fields to add at a time
  * @param string $addstring name of button, {no} is replaced by no of blanks that will be added.
  * @param bool $addbuttoninside if true, don't call closeHeaderBefore($addfieldsname).
 Default false.
+ * @param string $deletebuttonname if specified, treats the no-submit button with this name as a "delete element" button in each of the elements.
  * @return int no of repeats of element in this page */
 ```